-As many people find the idea of switching suppliers a daunting one, they’re hesitant to make the switch to a smaller supplier, even if they could save money in the process.
-However, this is largely due to large swathes of the British public being misinformed with regards to energy.
+As many people find the idea of switching suppliers a daunting one, they’re hesitant to make the switch to a different supplier, even if they could save money in the process.
+However, this is largely due to large swathes of the British public being misinformed or apathetic with regards to energy.

 While the revenues of Big 6 companies are still much higher than their competitors, their profit margins have begun to decrease over the last few years.

-As more customers switched to smaller, newer suppliers to get a better deal, 2018 annual profits fell by 10% to a still whopping £900 million.
+As more customers switched suppliers to get a better deal, recently annual profits fell by 10% to a still whopping £900 million.

 More competitive suppliers and more public awareness of different tariff rates have caused many households to switch energy suppliers.
 This is slowly but surely cutting into the Big 6’s majority of the UK market, which of course has also cut into their profits.